kamilkisiela/graphql-config/docs/user-usage.md

     schema: './packages/bar/schema.graphql'
 ```

-It's also possible to define many projects where one is default.
-You simply put `default` as project's name:
+It's also possible to define many projects where one is the default.
+You can simply add `default` as that project's name:

 ```yaml
 projects: